 For the workshop, I collated a series of short exercises that I thought would bring out a sense of play for our writers, getting them to come at their writing sideways and, even though they wouldn’t necessarily be working on their novels, get them to see their work-in-progress with fresh eyes.

 As well as this, I felt a strong need to incorporate breakout rooms.
 I’d used Zoom breakout rooms in previous online creative writing workshops and always had the same result from them; the writers did not want to come back when I closed the rooms.
 In fact, many were positively disgruntled, having gotten into great conversations with the writers they’d been randomly put in a room with.

 When I did the takeover, I found the same reaction (without the disgruntlement).
 In fact, the writers came back with expressions of relief.
 They had tried a timed exercise that probably felt impossible when the task was set (I know, I have done similar exercises myself), they had a go anyway, then had been given a chance to debrief on how they’d found the experience.
 Via this simple act, they had found the connection and resonance that is so very needed when your work is primarily done from making things up in your head.

-The response to that Story Clinic takeover was so uplifting that The Novelry now offers a monthly ‘Let’s Play Writing Workshop’.
+The response to that Story Clinic takeover was so uplifting that The Novelry now offers two monthly ‘Let’s Play Writing Workshops’.

 Writing is a solitary act, but that doesn’t necessarily mean it is always lonely.